Articles of Incorporation and Rules

 (Financial Processing)

-(Disclosure of income and expenditure)
+(Disclosure of Income and Expenditure)

 Article 74 This association shall disclose its income and expenditure for each type of business it conducts.

-(Legal Reserve)
+(Legal Reserves)

 2. The statutory reserve under the provisions of the preceding paragraph may not be withdrawn except in the case of using it to cover a deficit